Showing posts with label Enneagram. Show all posts

 The influence of Oscar Ichazo on the modern Enneagram is well known, even litigated.
 As I pointed out in my article “The Jesuit Transmission of the Enneagram,” as well as “Muddied Roots, Psychobabble, and Inoculation.”
 I was aware that Naranjo was unpacking a powerful experience he’d had in Arica, and his presentation and understanding were different from Ichazo.
 Actually a lot of time was spent sorting out the distinctions.
 I am not an Enneagram teacher so I am not going to indulge in any of the arguments about theories, typing or tests.
 Have at it.

-I will second what Lindgren says about the inspiration of Naranjo’s personal gifts, his intelligence and his creativity.
-There was also the influence of Fritz Perls’ Gestalt, echoes of Sufi school or what we were told was the teaching of the Brotherhood, the ego reduction in our personal and group work, some dabbling in Buddhist meditation and, of course, what is called “The Work.”
-Naranjo felt that the Enneagram as it came through Ichazo was a kind of fleshing out of the esoteric work that Mr. Gurdjieff undertook at the beginning of the last century.
-He never claimed to be an authorized Fourth Way teacher, but he loved the “trickster” myth around Gurdjieff’s teaching, and was always on the lookout for some connections, real or imagined, with Gurdjieff.
+I will second what Lindgren says about the inspiration of Naranjo’s personal gifts, his intelligence, and his creativity.
+There was also the influence of Fritz Perls’ Gestalt, echoes of the Sufi school, or what we were told was the teaching of the Brotherhood, the ego reduction in our personal and group work, some dabbling in Buddhist meditation, and, of course, what is called “The Work.”
+Naranjo felt that the Enneagram, as it came through Ichazo, was a kind of fleshing out of the esoteric work that Mr. Gurdjieff undertook at the beginning of the last century.
+He could not substantiate this, and he never claimed to be an authorized Fourth Way teacher, but he loved the “trickster” myth around Gurdjieff’s teaching, and was always on the lookout for some connections, real or imagined, with Gurdjieff.

 We were a group of bright, mostly young, educated westerners ready, willing, even eager for what we imagined to be the shock of eastern spiritual practice.
 We were also terribly naive.
 At times our work together became a circus.
 There were many dark sides.
 They do not discount the value of the work that we managed to accomplish--in a way some of the more thorny issues were part of that training.
 However they persist.
 In my view we cannot allow them to stay in the shadows, or sweep them under the rug.
 If we purge them from our telling the history of this period, we are just not being honest.